Nick689/CustomPOS/Install.md

 #SETTINGS (In construction)
 - Default password is empty, you must change it to secure the spreadsheet: Change the value of "pass" variable in "global" library
 - Most of parameters are declared at the begining of "global" library, set correctly yours printers names, files location, GST, and more ...
+- Rights must be defined for each user in "utilisateur" table
 - Enable "Load User Setting with document" in Tools/Options/Saving/General/
 - Enable "Load Printer Setting with document" in Tools/Options/Saving/General/
 - Disable "auto-save" in Tools/Options/Saving/General/